VICKY0071/secure-file-storage-using-hybrid-cryptography/README.md

 > Description

-## The enryption used in the hybrid MODEL:
+## The encryption used in the hybrid MODEL:
 * AES **(Advanced Encryption Standard)**
 * DES **(Data Encryption Standard)**
 * RC4 **(Rivest Cipher 4)**